 Umpqua and Willamette National Forests are to the east of Cottage Grove.
 This vast public land has several adventure opportunities like waterfalls, hot springs, and backpacking trails.
 Cottage Grove and the nearby forests are also well known for their colorful foliage come autumn.

 Klamath Falls, in southern Oregon, has a small-town charm despite having over 20,000 residents.
 It's the history that rings from the streets of Klamath Falls that adds to its small-town feel.
 The massive natural surroundings of Klamath Falls also makes the city feel smaller by comparison.

 Klamath Falls is a gateway community to Crater Lake National Park and Lava Beds National Monument in Northern California.
 These significant landscapes are both within an hour's drive of the city.
 However, travelers don't have to drive that far for a great day trip from Klamath Falls.
-Places like Moore Park, on the south end of Upper Klamath Lake, are fun places to visit within city limits.
+Places like Moore Park, on the south end of Upper Klamath Lake, also offer some of the top things to do in Klamath Falls.

-For breaks between outdoor adventure, Klamath Falls features several unique ways to explore the region's history.
+For breaks between outdoor adventures, Klamath Falls features several unique ways to explore the region's history.
 Both the Klamath County Museum and The Favell Museum offer exciting insight into the city's past.

 Gold Beach is a friendly city on the southern Oregon coast, 34 miles north of the California border.
 The Rogue River meets the ocean in this small town, offering additional freshwater landscapes to explore.
 And while this community of approximately 2,000 residents doesn't attract the same crowds as other coastal communities, for many, that's more of a reason to visit.